 You intrinsically know why you are going on vacation, for adventure, for culture, for relaxation and you plan your activities to support that purpose.
 You're not going to pack your schedule with sight-seeing and tours if you lust for margaritas on the beach.

 But many people go into business without knowing why they are starting a business.
-This isn't about creating a mission or vision statement for your business (which we'll talk about next week), creating a guiding light is the ultimate goal for you personally.
+This isn't about creating a mission or vision statement for your business, creating a guiding light is the ultimate goal for you personally.

 So, why are you in business?
 Or if you haven't started yet, why do you want to have a business?